-However, in Wednesday’s episode of Wizards’ Good Morning Magic Youtube show, presenter Gavin Verhey did reveal a chunk more detail about the Stranger Things cards – including that they were “not intended for competitive constructed play”, but rather targeted at collectors, and Commander players.
-Verhey also clarified, at length, that the Stranger Things Secret Lair drop, as a ‘Universes Beyond’ crossover, would conform to Wizards’ new structure for such releases, to strike a balance between limited edition card collectors, and universe-loyal Magic players, hungry for new additions to their in-game decks.
+Back in October, Good Morning Magic presenter Gavin Verhey also revealed that the Stranger Things cards are “not intended for competitive constructed play”, but rather targeted at collectors, and Commander players.
+Verhey also clarified that the Stranger Things Secret Lair drop, as a ‘Universes Beyond’ crossover, would conform to Wizards’ new structure for such releases, and has been designed to appeal to both limited edition card collectors, and universe-loyal Magic players.

-As such, there will be both Stranger Things versions of the cards, and “in-Magic” versions which work the same mechanically, but have altered, universe-appropriate names and artwork.
+Elsewhere in the Good Morning Magic video from back in June, we learnt that there will be both Stranger Things versions of the cards, and “in-Magic” versions which work the same mechanically, but have altered, MTG-appropriate names and artwork.

-It’s the same basic treatment that was applied to the Godzilla-themed cards featured in 2020’s Ikoria set, and, Wizards announced this week, the approach it will be taking for the upcoming Warhammer 40K crossover cards.
+It’s the same basic treatment that was applied to the Godzilla-themed cards featured in 2020’s Ikoria set, as well as the approach that will be taken for the upcoming Warhammer 40K crossover cards.

 This means they’ll crop up in randomised Set Booster packs for Magic’s regular sets – and given a slightly higher frequency than normal, to give players a better chance of pulling them.
 They won’t start finding their way into the boosters until six months after the Stranger Things Secret Lair drops, however.